Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 “Then, don’t be me.”

-I looked up at that, questioning what he meant by that.
+I looked up, questioning what he meant by that.

 “As I said, I know you.
 I know that you don’t have the heart to hurt others.
 You’re handwavy.
 You’re brash.
 Sometimes, you’re simply an idiot.
 You have the best of intentions, but that gets you into trouble.